edavanyan/portfolio/index.md

 ## Game Engineer | Fullstack Developer

-Hey there !
+Hey there !\n
-Welcome to my little garage of game mechanics.
+Welcome to my little garage of game mechanics.\n
-I'm pasionate to create worlds with alive objects to interact with them.
+I'm pasionate to create worlds with alive objects and interact with them.\n

 ## What I do
 * Design system architecture